kleinfreund/kleinfreund.de/README.md

 ### Site enhancements:

-- New contact (?) page (story about the current state of the site is made)
+- New contact (?) page (story about the current state of how the site is made)
+    - wait for: ghp 2.1 / source maps
 - Utilize CSS source maps
-    - Use build tools to accomplish this (gulp?)
+    - gulp? wait for: npm path crap
+    - prepros? wait for: prepros issue

 ### Posts: